Mixed-Effect Thompson Sampling: Abstract

 \section{Abstract}

-A contextual bandit is a popular and practical framework for online learning to act under uncertainty.
-In many problems, the number of actions is huge and their mean rewards are correlated.
-In this work, we introduce a general framework for capturing such correlations through a two-level graphical model where actions are related through \emph{multiple shared latent parameters}.
-We propose a Thompson sampling algorithm \texttt{G-HierTS} that uses this structure to explore efficiently and bound its Bayes regret.
-The regret has two terms, one for learning action parameters and the other for learning the shared latent parameters.
-The terms reflect the structure of our model as well as the quality of priors.
+A contextual bandit is a popular framework for online learning to act under uncertainty.
+In practice, the number of actions is huge and their expected rewards are correlated.
+In this work, we introduce a general framework for capturing such correlations through a mixed-effect model where actions are related through multiple shared effect parameters.
+We propose \textbf{M}ixed-\textbf{E}ffect \textbf{T}hompson \textbf{S}ampling (\alg) that uses this structure to explore efficiently and bound its Bayes regret.
+The regret bound has two terms, one for learning the action parameters and the other for learning the shared effect parameters.
+The terms reflect the structure of our model and the quality of priors.
 Our theoretical findings are validated empirically using both synthetic and real-world problems.
-We also experiment with \texttt{G-HierTS} that maintains a factored posterior over latent parameters.
-While this approximation does not come with guarantees, it improves computational efficiency with a minimal impact on empirical regret.
+We also propose numerous extensions of practical interest.
+While they do not come with guarantees, they perform extremely well empirically and show the generality of the proposed framework.

-\section{Introduction}
+\section{INTRODUCTION}

-A \emph{contextual bandit} \citep{mab_book,lattimore19bandit,li10contextual,chu11contextual} is a popular sequential decision making framework where an \emph{agent} interacts with an environment over $n$ rounds.
-In round $t \in [n]=\{1, \ldots, n\}$, the agent observes a \emph{context}, takes an \emph{action} accordingly, and receives a \emph{reward} that depends on both the context and the taken action.
+A \emph{contextual bandit} \citep{mab_book,lattimore19bandit,li10contextual,chu11contextual} is a popular sequential decision-making framework where an \emph{agent} interacts with an environment over $n$ rounds.
+In each round, the agent observes a \emph{context}, takes an \emph{action}, and receives a \emph{reward} that depends on both the context and the taken action.
 The goal of the agent is to maximize the expected cumulative reward over $n$ rounds.
-Expected rewards being unknown, the agent should find a trade-off between taking the action that maximizes the estimated reward using collected data (\emph{exploitation}), and exploring other actions to improve their estimates (\emph{exploration}).
-For instance, in online advertising, contexts can be features of users, actions can be products, and the expected reward can be the click-through rate (CTR).
+Since the expected rewards of actions are unknown, the agent must balance between taking the action that maximizes the estimated reward using collected data (\emph{exploitation}), and exploring other actions to improve their estimates (\emph{exploration}).
+This trade-off is often addressed using either \emph{upper confidence bounds (UCBs)} \citep{auer02finitetime} or \emph{Thompson sampling (TS)} \citep{thompson33likelihood}.
+As an example, in online advertising, contexts can be features of users, actions can be products, and the expected reward can be the click-through rate (CTR).